 Instead of reaching for your dark-wash jeans and gray overcoat yet again, switch it around and pull on a pair of lighter jeans and a colorful coat, like Coterie member Olivia Jeanette.

 GROUND YOUR MOST OVER-THE-TOP PIECES

-A red, oversize faux-fur coat like Ijeoma Kola's can feel like a bit much for everyday use, but a simple pair of black skinny jeans and some cozy ankle boots bring it back down to earth.
+A red, oversize faux-fur coat like Ijeoma Kola's can feel like a bit much for everyday wear, but a simple pair of black skinny jeans and some cozy ankle boots bring it back down to earth.

 SHOW SOME SKIN

 Yes, you can wear a miniskirt in the middle of January.
-Pro tip from Coterie member Barbie Conga: Pair it with some over-the-knee boots and a cozy sweater to give it that wintery vibe.
+Pro tip from Coterie member Barbie Conga: Pair it with some over-the-knee boots and a cozy sweater to give it that wintry vibe.

 CUT DOWN ON BULK WITH A CROPPED SWEATER

 A crop top in January?
 Absolutely!
 So long as it's a cozy knit instead of a cotton tee.
 Pair your short knits with high-waisted pants and skirts to keep everything covered and warm.